hundredrabbits/thebook/north_pacific_logbook.md

 ##### 1200
 A dark, blocky shape appears at our stern.
 It's a ship, a cargo ship.
 It doesn't broadcast on AIS.
 I take out my binoculars and try to figure out its course, as it is still far and difficult to make it out.
 For now, it looks as though it is barelling toward us.
 We keep our course and watch.
 Phew, we can see its stern at an angle, it's going to pass us well to starboard.
 It went by us, I could make out much of its deck, although it carried no cargo.
 It's waterline was high because of this.
 This is the closest encounter we've had with a big ship so far.

 We make *penne with a red lentil sauce* (recipe, p.
 140) for lunch.
 The food helps to diffuse Devine's headache, a little, but he hopes to nap again right after the ship has passed us.
 The wind has lessened, but is still with us.
 Pino won't self-steer now, I pull ropes while standing on the companionway stairs.
 Afternoons are lonely when Devine doesn't feel good.
-We are 150 nm away from the halfway mark.
+We are 278 km (150 nm) away from the halfway mark.

 ##### 1730
 The wind is much weaker now, I still need to guide Pino along.
 It is cold, so I continue to steer from inside.
 It is not fun, as I am glued to this spot.
 Pino keeps trying to go north, and I want to go east.
 Not Pino, nor the wind care what I want.
 It is going to be a long night.
 Plus Devine has an indigestion and I am not sure what is causing it.
 I made him some fizzy water to help settle his stomach.
 He also ate a bit of crystallized ginger, claiming it helped.
 If we had fresh ginger, I'd brew him a cup of ginger tea.